drreynolds/smuhpc-workshop/source/session_4.rst

    The ``-O#`` options allow specification of optimization levels 0, 1, 2 and 3, each one applies additional optimizations to the previous level.
-However, there are additional optimizations that can be performed by the compiler, as will be discussed in the man page.
+Typically, compilers also implement a basic ``-O`` flag that defaults to ``-O2``.
+However, there are additional optimizations that can be performed by the compiler, as will be discussed in the compiler's man page or online documentation.